Baribj/stocks-watchlist/README.md

   A- Add tickers in watch list as url params and load watch list base on query params.
 This will make watch lists easier to share.
 Maybe also add a share wash list button that copies current url.

   B- Sign-up ..
-Not preferable
+Not preferable.

 - Scrolling on mobile is currently awkward.
 Charts takes up most of the screen and user can't scroll page while touching chart.